adammurdoch/kotlin-tools/base-plugins/README.md

 Builds a UI application implemented in Kotlin multiplatform that targets native desktop platforms.

+## `net.rubygrapefruit.native.base-cli-app`

+Builds a CLI app implemented in Kotlin multiplatform.
+Does not define any targets, these have to be explicitly defined.

 ## `net.rubygrapefruit.kmp.base-lib`

 Builds a library implemented in Kotlin multiplatform.
 Does not define any targets, these have to be explicitly